alicetragedy/code-tuesdays/resources.md

 Here is a list of resources for learning programming.

+#### General: Projects
+- [projects](https://github.com/karan/Projects): a list of practical projects/problems to build or solve in any language.

 #### General: Testing

 - [Testing for people who hate testing](https://eev.ee/blog/2016/08/22/testing-for-people-who-hate-testing/): a great, language-agnostic resource on what to test and how to test it